yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

   nav: "tutorials"
 ---

 The global solver [BMIBNB] is a YALMIP-based implementation of a standard spatial branch-and-bound strategy.
-If you are unfamiliar with the basic ideas in a branch-and-bound solver, you should try to find an introduction, such as [Lawler1966], before reading this text.
+If you are unfamiliar with the basic ideas in a branch-and-bound solver, you should try to find an [introduction](https://en.wikipedia.org/wiki/Branch_and_bound) first.

 A spatial branch-and-bound algorithm for nonconvex programming typically relies on a few standard steps.